sofrasnikos/the-game-of-life-di/README.md

 This project is an assignment for the course Parallel Systems of DIT-NKUA.

-It consists of three parts:
+It consists of three parts: <br />
   i) pure MPI Implementation <br />
  ii) MPI/OpenMP hybrid Implementation <br />
 iii) CUDA Implementation <br />